 I CAN BE TAUGHT

 Oh, by the way, I’ve forgiven myself and my sunflowers, and there was never really anything wrong with them – or me.
 I am back telling them how beautiful, strong, and amazing they are everyday.
 They like that – I can tell.

 I CAN HELP YOU CLEAR YOUR MIND LENSES

 Mind lens cleaning is just one of the things we will learn in Becoming a Whole-Hearted Woman small group coaching.
 We will practice looking at ourselves with loving lenses.
 In fact, the entire program is based on love as outlined in the three Great Commandments, loving God, loving ourselves, and loving others.

-If you have any questions about this post, or want to discuss how coaching can work in your life please Contact Me and we can set up a time to chat.
+If you have any questions about this post, or want to discuss how coaching can work in your life please setup and time and Let’s Talk.